Bank of New York Mellon (BK)

 AI Analysis | Feedback

-Robin Vince was appointed Chief Executive Officer of BNY Mellon in August 2022, having joined the company in 2020.
-Prior to becoming CEO, he served as Vice Chair and CEO of Global Market Infrastructure, overseeing various businesses including Clearance and Collateral Management, Treasury Services, Markets and Execution Services, and Pershing.
-Before joining BNY Mellon, Mr. Vince had a distinguished 26-year career at Goldman Sachs, where he held significant leadership positions such as Chief Risk Officer, Treasurer, Head of Operations, Head of Global Money Markets, Chief Operating Officer of the EMEA region, and CEO of Goldman Sachs International Bank.
-There is no readily available information indicating that Mr. Vince founded or sold other companies, or has a pattern of managing companies backed by private equity firms.
+Robin Vince was appointed Chief Executive Officer of BNY Mellon in September 2022, and Chairman of the Board effective September 2025.
+He joined BNY Mellon in October 2020 as Vice Chair and CEO of Global Market Infrastructure, where he oversaw businesses including Clearance and Collateral Management, Treasury Services, Markets and Execution Services, and Pershing.
+Prior to joining BNY Mellon, Mr. Vince spent 26 years at Goldman Sachs, holding numerous leadership roles such as Chief Risk Officer, Treasurer, Head of Operations, Head of Global Money Markets, Chief Operating Officer of the EMEA region, and CEO of Goldman Sachs International Bank.
+He joined Goldman Sachs in 1994 and was named a managing director in 2002 and partner in 2006.

-Dermot McDonogh was appointed Chief Financial Officer of BNY Mellon, effective February 1, 2023, joining the company in November 2022.
-In this role, he is responsible for the company's global financial strategy and operations.
-Before his tenure at BNY Mellon, Mr. McDonogh spent over 25 years at Goldman Sachs, where his most recent roles included Chief Operating Officer for EMEA and Chief Executive Officer of Goldman Sachs International Bank.
-His experience at Goldman Sachs also included serving as the firm's International Controller and starting as a product controller in the Finance Division in 1994.
-There is no readily available information indicating that Mr. McDonogh founded or sold other companies, or has a pattern of managing companies backed by private equity firms.
+Dermot McDonogh was appointed Chief Financial Officer of BNY Mellon, effective February 1, 2023, joining the company on November 1, 2022.
+Before his tenure at BNY Mellon, Mr. McDonogh had a career spanning over 25 years at Goldman Sachs.
+His roles at Goldman Sachs included Chief Operating Officer for the EMEA region and Chief Executive Officer of Goldman Sachs International Bank.
+He began his career at Goldman Sachs in 1994 as a product controller.

-Jose M. Minaya, Global Head, Investments and Wealth
+Jose Minaya, Global Head of BNY Investments and Wealth

 AI Analysis | Feedback